 I have been to a lot of craft fairs and shows over the years.
 A lot.
 And very often I have seen stall holders losing sales because they make some classic mistakes.
 All of the things on this list can be seen at pretty much any event, and I am sure you have experienced (and been put off by) at least a few of them yourself.

-So, for those who are new to events, to help prevent you falling into these common traps, here are 8 things NOT to do.
+So, for those who are new to events, to help prevent you falling into these common traps, here are 8 things not to do at a craft fair.

 1 – pounce your visitors